espitiaandres/go-image-conversion/README.md

 # Image Conversion with Go

 Convert .heic images in a specified directory to a jpg.
 Heic images are usually produced by apple products when using the ultra-wide camera mode.
-This module makes it easy to convert these images into the jpg format which is universally accepted.
+This script makes it easy to convert these images into the jpg format which is universally accepted.

 - To specify the directory that has all the images you want to convert, change the `INPUT_PATH` variable in `./helpers/constants/constants.go`.
 This can be anything, as long as it is a valid path 😄.
 - To specify the directory that will contain all the **converted** images, change the `OUTPUT_PATH` variables in `./helpers/constants/constants.go`.
 Again this can be anything, as long as it is a valid path 😄.